MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ## Customer prerequisites

-* Have an [Azure tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) and an administrator account set up
+* Have an [Azure tenant](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) and an administrator account set up.
-* Have the tenant set up with a [Consent Request Approvers group](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-admin-consent-workflow) in the Microsoft 365 admin center
+* Have the tenant set up with a [Consent Request Approvers group](/azure/active-directory/manage-apps/configure-admin-consent-workflow) in the Microsoft 365 admin center.
-* Enable [Microsoft Graph Data Connect (MGDC)](https://docs.microsoft.com/graph/data-connect-concept-overview) for the tenant, which is the platform you'll use to export the Microsoft 365 data
+* Enable [Microsoft Graph Data Connect (MGDC)](/graph/data-connect-concept-overview) for the tenant, which is the platform you'll use to export the Microsoft 365 data.

 ## Data egress flow overview

-The following is the data egress flow that's required by you as a Viva Insights partner and your customer for this integration.
+The following describes the flow that's required by you as a Viva Insights partner and your customer for this integration.
 These steps include the previously described prerequisites for both you and your customer.

-1. As a partner, after you join the program (described in [Partner prerequisites](#partner-prerequisites)), you'll get an [Azure Resource Manager (ARM) Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/) from Viva Insights that you need to edit for your specific integration.
-The ARM template consists of JSON files that you need to define the infrastructure and configuration for this integration.
+1. As a partner, after you join the program (described in [Partner prerequisites](#partner-prerequisites)), you'll get a [Managed application](/azure/azure-resource-manager/managed-applications/overview) with [Azure Resource Manager (ARM) Templates](/azure/azure-resource-manager/templates/) from Viva Insights that you need to edit for your specific use case.
+The ARM templates define the Azure Data Factory pipeline and associated resources that will be deployed to Azure, in your customer’s Azure subscription, to move data from their subscription to yours.
-1. You then need to create a [Managed application](https://docs.microsoft.com/azure/azure-resource-manager/managed-applications/overview) source code package, and then upload it to a storage account within your Azure subscription.
+1. Upload the Managed application source code package to a storage account within your Azure subscription.
 The source code package must include:

-   * The edited ARM template file with details for the [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction) that's related to the resources that control the data movement.
+   * The edited ARM template files with details for the [Azure Data Factory](/azure/data-factory/introduction) that's related to the resources that control the data movement.
    * UI definition file that defines your customer’s UI experience, such as what options or customizations they can make to the app.

+   >[!Important]
+   >You must store the source code package in a publicly accessible location for your customers to use it in the following steps.
+You can configure the blob storage container to host the package for [anonymous read access](/azure/storage/blobs/anonymous-read-access-configure/).

-1. Your customer then needs to define and deploy the Managed application in their [Service Catalog](https://azure.microsoft.com/services/managed-applications/#overview) from the source code with a [Shared Access Signature (SAS) key](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) URI that you share with the customer.
+1. Your customer then needs to define and deploy the Managed application in their [Service Catalog](https://azure.microsoft.com/services/managed-applications/#overview) from the source code with a [Shared Access Signature (SAS) key](/azure/storage/common/storage-sas-overview) URI that you share with the customer.
 For details, see [Customer onboarding](#customer-onboarding).

    ![Define the Managed application.](../../images/advanced/define-managed-app.png)

+1. The customer then needs to provision a client secret for the application that’s stored in a secure location, such as an [Azure Key Vault](/azure/key-vault/), which is required when installing the Managed application.
+For more details, see [Move data](#move-data).
+1. As the partner, you must call the Partner Key API to create a unique RSA-2048 bit key for your customer.
+For more details, see [Customer onboarding](#customer-onboarding).
 1. The customer approves the consent request to kick-off the data extraction, and then the data drops in your partner data store.
 1. Viva Insights then generates an encryption key.
 See [Encryption and compression](#encryption-and-compression) for details.
-1. The customer then needs to provision a client secret for the application that’s stored in a secure location, such as an [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/), which is required when installing the Managed application.
-For more details, see [Move data](#move-data).
 1. As the partner, you then can decrypt the customer data with the encryption key.
 See [Join Viva Insights data with other data](#join-viva-insights-data-with-other-data) for details and next steps to push and pull data for the integration.

 ## Move data

-With this integration, behavioral analytics data is moved between Azure and your partner application through an [Azure Data Factory pipeline](https://docs.microsoft.com/azure/data-factory/concepts-pipelines-activities).
+With this integration, behavioral analytics data is moved between Azure and your partner application through an [Azure Data Factory pipeline](/azure/data-factory/concepts-pipelines-activities).

 This pipeline needs to be installed by a *partnered-provided* Managed application in the customer’s Azure tenant.
 The pipeline must do the following:

 1. Extract data from Microsoft 365 to a temporary storage location in the customer’s tenant.
-1. Copy data from the temporary location to a Blob Storage account owned by your application, with a [Shared Access Signature (SAS) key](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) that you generate, and is entered when the application is installed by the customer.
+1. Copy data from the temporary location to a Blob Storage account owned by your application, with a [Shared Access Signature (SAS) key](/azure/storage/common/storage-sas-overview) that you generate, and is entered when the application is installed by the customer.
 1. (Optional) Notify your partner application that new data is available for processing.

 See the [sample Managed application](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) as an example of how to move data (described in the previous steps).